Can You Copy Car Keys At Home Depot

 Step 1: Locate the Hardware Department

-Head to your nearest Home Depot and find the hardware or key cutting section.
-This is usually located near the front of the store or within the main hardware aisles.
+Head to the hardware or key-cutting section — usually near the front of the store or within the main hardware aisles.
+Look for the Minute Key kiosk or ask an associate.

 Step 2: Speak with an Associate